RalphAKing/3D-Game-Engin-in-Cpp-Test/README.md

 - Define platform textures location for unique visual effects and to have variation in maps.
 - Player can walk up platforms that are 0.5f or less in height without jumping.

+### Physics Objects
+- Create physics block with spacific size and starting possition.
+- They detect collisions with other physics objects aswell as platforms and the player.

 ### Graphical User Interface (GUI)
 - Customizable fixed GUI layout.
 - Add and manage items to enhance user experience.